 ||Browsing: 25 minutes Reporting: 25 minutes

-- To assess what is currently on the ‘the agenda’ of the EU by analyzing conclusion from the European Council
+- To assess what is currently on the ‘the agenda’ of the EU by analyzing conclusions from the European Council.

 - Which issues were on the agenda of this meeting?

 - Are you aware of all these issues or does the agenda contain issues that you have not heard of?

 - How salient were the issues brought forward by the European Council?
 Does it make sense that the European Council discussed these issues and not others?
 If yes, why?
 If not, which other issues would you have expected to be on the agenda? (i.e.: think of the political as well as the public importance of the agenda).